Shadowblades746/Clash-Royale-Deck-analyzer-HackSheffield10-Post-Hack/README.md

 ## Overview

-Clash Royale Deck Analyzer is a web-based application designed to help players analyze their decks in **Clash Royale**.
+Clash Royale Deck Analyzer is an application designed to help players analyze their decks in **Clash Royale**.
 The app provides insights into deck performance, archetypes, and key stats to optimize strategy and improve gameplay.
 Players can input their decks using a graphical interface, deck links, or by manually typing in cards.

 ## Key Features